Dgoralkin/Dgoralkin.github.io/readme.md

 The project was redesigned using a mobile-first approach, transforming the original web application into a responsive, modern platform.
 New features were added, including user account creation, two-step authentication, secure login, and a cart system for booking travel packages.
 The database was migrated from a local environment to MongoDB Atlas, enabling cloud scalability, security, and collaboration.

-During enhancement, the codebase was refactored into a modular, maintainable structure, improving readability and professional software design.
+During these enhancements, the code was reorganized into a modular, maintainable structure, improving readability and professional software design.
 This process strengthened skills in JavaScript, HTML, CSS, Handlebars, cloud configuration, and full-stack architecture.

 These enhancements demonstrate the ability to use modern tools and design principles to deliver industry-ready solutions and support collaborative, scalable development environments.

 #### **Category Two — Algorithms & Data Structures**

-The Travlr platform was further enhanced by integrating optimized algorithms for search, filtering, and database performance.
+The Travlr platform was enhanced by integrating optimized algorithms for search, filtering, and database performance.
 Improvements included:

 - Server-side indexing and compound queries in MongoDB
 - User authentication and authorization
+- Integrating TOTP authentication for an additional security layer
 - Event-driven JavaScript for dynamic UI updates
 - A fully custom-built cart system with secure sessions

-Security concerns discovered during testing led to a complete rewrite of session handling and user privacy protections.
+Security concerns discovered during the second code review and testing led me to a complete rewrite of session handling and user privacy protections.
 The final architecture uses encrypted session tokens, timed logout mechanisms, and encapsulated user data structures to prevent hijacking and cross-site vulnerabilities.

 These enhancements reflect strong algorithmic thinking and a security-first mindset aligned with industry expectations.